 Today was our last day in Korea’s Hawaii; a little paradise known as Jeju Island.
 We didn’t know before today, but Jeju Island played an integral part of the division between North and South Korea.
-In advance of our tour of the North Korean border and DMZ, and living here as temporary expats we wanted to spend some time worldschooling on Jeju to learn more about the history, culture and narrative of the country we are living in.
+In advance of our Korea DMZ Tour, and living here as temporary expats we wanted to spend some time worldschooling on Jeju to learn more about the history, culture and narrative of the country we are living in.

 Day 23 South Korea Family Travel Journal

 Worldschooling on Jeju Island: